joesteele/click/README.md

 # Click
-A simple skeleton scaffolding of the different frontend components I enjoy working with setup and ready for use.
+A simple frontend skeleton for use in quickly prototyping ideas